 Events and Administration Officer

 Fiona Smith is our Events & Administration Officer.
-Prior to joining Bright Blue, she worked for children's cancer charity CLIC Sargent, and think tank Policy Network.
+Prior to joining Bright Blue, she interned at Liberty, and worked at the market research agency Survation and think tank Policy Network.

 Fiona studied at the University of Essex, and on graduation joined Essex Police.
 She has served in the Royal Air Force as a commissioned officer, and lived in Japan working as an English instructor.